-Then a very general complete intersection in $\mathbb{P}^{n+r}_k$ of multidegree $(d_1,\ldots,d_r)$ is not stably rational. \end{coro} \begin{proof} Our assumptions imply that a very general hypersurface of degree $d_r$ in $\mathbb P^{n+r-\sum_{i=1}^{r-1}d_i}_k$ is stably irrational: for $d_r$ odd this follows from Theorem 1.1 in \cite{schreieder}, and for $d_r$ even this follows from the slightly sharper bound in Theorem \ref{theo:schreiederbound}. \end{proof}
+Then a very general complete intersection in $\mathbb{P}^{n+r}_k$ of multidegree $(d_1,\ldots,d_r)$ is not stably rational. \end{coro} \begin{proof} Our assumptions imply that a very general hypersurface of degree $d_r$ in $\mathbb P^{n+r-\sum_{i=1}^{r-1}d_i}_k$ is stably irrational, by Theorem 1.1 in \cite{schreieder}. \end{proof}

 To conclude, we prove the following variant of the above theorem by applying Corollary \ref{coro:obstruction} in a slightly different way.
 This in particular extends the results for intersections of quadrics from \cite{HPT3quad} and \cite{CL} (see Corollary \ref{coro:quadrics}).